myFavShrimp/turf/README.md

 # turf 🌱

-> **Warning** | As of 0.4.0, the minimum supported Rust version is 1.70.0 by default!
-This can be circumvented by using the `once_cell` feature flag, which will lower the minimum supported version to 1.64.0.
+> **Warning** | The repository might reflect the current development state, which may differ from the officially released version.
+While the repository provides insights into ongoing development and potential upcoming features, it may not necessarily represent the release available through crates.io or other distribution channels.

 `turf` allows you to build SCSS to CSS during compile time and inject those styles into your binary.